 Break the text suddenly to finalize it

 A good argumentative content must dispose of the chain information.
-That is, one idea leads to another.
+That is, one idea leads to another and buy essays online for college.
 So it is possible to state that within the same text there are several other small conclusions.

 To this linguistic resource we give the name of cadence, that is, the following of a rational succession, whose purpose is to connect the paragraphs with each other.